The Jonathan Feedham Charity

 Peter Hill, Chairman of Trustees

 NOTE: These almshouses are now managed by the Wivenhoe Housing Trust, along with the almshouses in Rebow Road following a merger of the two charities in 2002.
 There are now nine trustees and is registered charity no. 1157022.
 The Jonathan Feedham Charity still exists as a ‘Relief in Need’ fund managed by the trustees who are always keen to hear of a Wivenhoe resident with a financial difficulty or an organisation in need of a grant that would directly benefit one or more residents of Wivenhoe.
-Please contact Peter Hill, Chairman of Wivenhoe Housing Trust or any one of the other trustees: Jan Richardson, Rob Neve, Cllr Robert Needham, Cllr Kevin Read, Gill Sleightholm, Colin Andrews, Colin Kelly and Ron Titchener.
+Please contact Peter Hill, Chairman of Wivenhoe Housing Trust or any one of the other trustees: Rob Neve, Cllr Robert Needham, Cllr Kevin Read, Gill Sleightholm, Colin Andrews, Colin Kelly and Ron Titchener.
 Or write to Michael Siggs, Clerk to the Wivenhoe Housing Trust, PO Box 993, Colchester, Essex CO3 3TQ.